 Asthma: Kids who have this usually show the first signs of it by the time they’re 5 years old.
 Besides fast breathing, symptoms can include coughing or wheezing.

 Pneumonia: This may come after your child has a cold or flu.
 It can be from a virus or bacteria.

 Kids who are 2 or younger are more vulnerable.
 They should go to a doctor if they show symptoms.

 If Your Child's Breathing Is Irregular

-If your child’s breathing pauses while he’s asleep, that might be a sign of sleep apnea.
+If your child’s breathing pauses while they're asleep, that might be a sign of sleep apnea.
 This can crop up in kids between 2 and 8 and years old.
 There usually are other symptoms, too, such as snoring.

 Get Used to This

-Breathing issues are common in kids, especially if they go to day care or have brothers and sisters.
+Breathing issues are common in kids, especially if they go to daycare or have brothers and sisters.
 It’s normal for them to get as many as 12 infections a year.
 Each one may take a couple of weeks to clear up.

 Different conditions have similar symptoms, so it may be hard for you to figure out which one your child has.
 That’s where the doctor will help.